iogh3kado6utae6m/hac7leiaoig0ohev/README.md

 curl http://localhost:10254/monitus/passenger-status-prometheus?pid=12345
 ```

+**Notes:**
-**Note:** Multiple filter parameters in a single request will result in an error.
+- Multiple filter parameters in a single request will result in an error
+- All new extended metrics are available with filtering enabled
+- Filtering preserves metric accuracy by recalculating totals after filtering

 Note: If you want to have this application's metrics hidden from the metric endpoint, you have to name
 its group `Prometheus exporter`.